 Welcome

-Open Space presents OPEN SPACE TOO
+Open Space presents SHEEN.

 A special thanks Oregon Contemporary for your continued partnership with Open Space.

-Thank you for being part of our blossoming community- we love dancing with you!
+On behalf of my cofounders, Maeve Dougal and Franco Nieto, and all of us at Open Space, thank you for being part of our blossoming community- we love dancing with you!

 Big love,